fatchan/jschan/README.md

 - [x] Webring support [lynxchan](https://gitlab.com/alogware/LynxChanAddon-Webring) [infinity](https://gitlab.com/Tenicu/infinityaddon-webring)

 ## Todo
-- Finish moderation tools (post editing, inter and ~~intra board~~ post moving/thread merging, file hash bans, ~~range bans~~, ban history)
-- Configuration editor on the site without touching config files
-- Global settings page for filters, etc
-- Overboard/multiboard/meta boards
+- Check issues
-- User created board custom pages
-- File URL uploads
+- Improve moderation tools
+- Improve frontend scripts
+- Fork some mobile app and make it compatible with the API

 ## Setup
-Please note these instructions are:
+Please note:
-- Are not step-by-step or complete
+- these instructions are not step-by-step or complete
-- Assume you can read, are comfortable with a command line and have basic problem solving skills (aka google)
+- you should be able to read, be comfortable with a command line and have problem solving skills (aka search engine)

 ##### Requirements
 - Linux (debian used in this example)